frak-id/wallet/packages/sdk/README.md

 } from "@frak-labs/nexus-sdk/core";
 import type { NexusClient, NexusWalletSdkConfig } from "@frak-labs/nexus-sdk/core";

-// Create the config for the Nexus Wallet SDK export const nexusConfig: NexusWalletSdkConfig = {
+// Create the config for the Frak Wallet SDK export const nexusConfig: NexusWalletSdkConfig = {
     // The current url for the wallet sdk
     walletUrl: "https://wallet-dev.frak.id",